 There is a minimum legal donor weight of 50kg at which a donation can be accepted.

-In young woman there is a significant risk of fainting if their donation exceeds 15% of their estimated blood volume (EBV).
-See JPAC Donor Selection Guidelines Appendix 11
+In young women there is a significant risk of fainting if their donation exceeds 15% of their estimated blood volume (EBV).
+See Appendix 1 in the JPAC Donor Selection Guidelines.1

 For the collection of double units of red cells by apheresis, special considerations apply.
-Male and female donors must be greater than 70 kg in weight
+Male and female donors must be greater than 70 kg in weight.